Snapshots | Finding the ‘Needle in the Haystack’ Evidence

-Our brains develop schema that inform us of the situation we are confronted with.
+Our brains develop schemas that inform us of the situation we are confronted with.
 Our eyes take in what we can see.
 Depending on the emergent nature of the situation, the external factors we’ve discussed, the barriers, and the obstructions that are present, dictates what our eyes will acutely register as being part of that confrontation.

-You could stage a nuclear warhead in the passenger seat of a vehicle, but if you have obstructions surrounding it, barriers that come into view, and scenario of a person being polite and speaking in a low-tone, you may never clue in on that warhead sitting right there, in your view.
+You could stage a nuclear warhead in the passenger seat of a vehicle, but if you have obstructions surrounding it, barriers that come into view, and a scenario of a person being polite and speaking in a low-tone, you may never clue in on that warhead sitting right there, in your view.

 Now apply that same set of logic to the presence of firearms.
 One can see how easy it is to miss information that can cause certain death.
 But let’s say you’ve been trained to look for disheveled objects.
-These would be things that are present, accessible, and pose an immediate risk, but the people present have tried to hide this from you view in order to avoid detection by you.
+These would be things that are present, accessible, and pose an immediate risk, but the people present have tried to hide this from your view in order to avoid detection by you.